andrewvaughan/template-core/.github/CONTRIBUTING.md

 a Pull Request, which is a normal development procedure, as described in the preceding Software Development Lifecycle.

 Hot-Fixes have a significant opportunity for risk and often impact development teams negatively.
-As such, they're limited in their use, often to only major security, performance, and functionality concerns.
+As such, they're limited in their use, often to only major security, performance, and capability concerns.

 ---